zetadin/BraneSpace/README.md

 # BraneSpace

 An extra-dimensional 2D space game written with pygame.
-Single player, PVE, looter-shooter, builder.
+Single player, PVE, looter-shooter with tower defence elements.

 To shorten interstellar trade routes, InterDimTrade Inc. egineers have found a way to travel through other parts of the multiverse, called branes.